 In November 2016, State Health Commissioner Marissa J. Levine, MD, MPH, FAAFP, declared the Virginia opioid addiction crisis a public health emergency.

-In an effort to prevent fatal opioid overdoses, Chesterfield County is launching a program to provide training and free medication, naloxone (also known as NARCAN®), in the community.
+In an effort to prevent fatal opioid overdoses, Chesterfield County has launched an In-House and a Mobile program to provide training and free medication, naloxone (also known as NARCAN®), to the community.
 During the 1.5-hour trainings, participants will learn about how to administer naloxone and about resources available in the community.

 NARCAN nasal spray is a prescription medication used to treat an opioid emergency, such as an overdose or a possible overdose, when a person has breathing problems and is not able to respond.
 The nasal spray is fast acting, safe and easy to administer and may restore breathing and reduce the potentially fatal effects of opioid overdoses.